Atypical Anorexia: How to Deal With the Mental and Physical Health Risks and Why There are Controversies About the Term

 Another controversy is that the word “atypical” suggests two things: (a) there is a “typical” or “normal” type of anorexia, and (b) it sounds less severe.
 The reality is that there are more people (4.9% of the population) with atypical anorexia than “classic” anorexia (0.6%).
 It also can be more difficult for insurance to cover eating disorder treatment for people with atypical anorexia, as they often qualify treatment based on BMI.

-It’s important for us to keep the notion of atypical anorexia in the spotlight and move toward a more inclusive definition of anorexia that encompasses all body types.
+It’s important for us to keep the notion of atypical anorexia in the spotlight and move toward a more inclusive definition of anorexia that encompasses all genders, ages, and body types.

-Struggling With Atypical Anorexia in California or Texas?
+Struggling With Atypical Anorexia in California, Texas, or Washington D.C.?
 A San Diego Eating Disorder Therapist Can Help!

 Work with me in person in San Diego, California, or virtually throughout California and Texas.